AndersDeath/diary2/000-current.md

 # 26 September - Tuesday - Yerevan - 362 day of immigration

 the day finished and I am happy about it.
 I was working on some portfolio stuff today.
 Besides that I finished some tasks for DR SMILE.
 The atmosphere is still heavy there.
 It was a huge shock for everybody.
 However I organized some activities for Ksushas birthday.
 I also prepared a present for her.
+I will do all stuff about that tomorrow.